MSR Whisperlite Universal Review

-We boiled one liter of water at 8,000 feet in 6 minutes and 44 seconds using white gas, slightly faster than the other liquid fuel stoves in our review.
-With a canister, we boiled a liter in 4 minutes 19 seconds.
-This is one of the faster boil times in our test!
-We believe the windscreen contributes heavily to this stove's boil time.
-The Universal also comes with a canister stand that sets the canister upside down for maximum performance in cold weather or when the it is getting low.
+When tested at our lab at 8,000 feet, this boiled one liter of water in 6 minutes and 44 seconds using white gas, slightly faster than the other liquid fuel stoves in our review.
+With a canister, we boiled a liter in 4 minutes 19 seconds which is among the faster boil times in our test!
+We believe the windscreen gives this stove a notable advantage in the wind test.
+The Universal also comes with a canister stand that sets the canister upside down for maximum performance in cold weather or when the fuel is getting low.
 Though the stand works with any canister size, it really helps when the extra-large (16-ounce) fuel cans are less than half full.

 The MSR Whisperlite Universal is a great addition to the liquid fuel lineup.
-It is an excellent stove for larger group cooking and extended backcountry trips.
-The canister adapter allows for more precise temperature control above what the original can do.
+It is an excellent stove for group cooking and extended backcountry trips.
+The canister adapter allows for more precise temperature control than what the original can do.
 It is on the expensive side, so consider carefully if you will really use all of its features.
-If you're taking a long trip to someplace snowy and cold, or someplace where you need your passport, it's the best liquid fuel stove for you.
+If you're taking a long trip to someplace snowy and cold or someplace where you need your passport, it's the best liquid fuel stove for you.

 — Mary Witlacil and Jessica Haist